Introduction

 - Fatigue: Patients may experience fatigue due to inadequate heart rate, which can significantly impact their daily activities.

-- Palpitations: Irregular heartbeats are frequently mentioned, resulting in heightened anxiety and discomfort for individuals.
+- Palpitations: Irregular heartbeats are frequently mentioned, resulting in discomfort.

 - Syncope: In severe instances, individuals may experience fainting spells, which can pose risks of injury.